OlgaNadongo/grant-mgt-system/README.md

 # Grant Management System

 This project allows Grant Funders to keep track of applicants and projects that they are funding.The project is aimed at centralizing data storage during grant application and monitoring and evaluation.

-## Available Scripts
+## Development Stage

-In the project directory, you can run:
+Created tables to diplay different projects undertaken by patners and the stage they are in.
+About to create forms to enable addition of partners.

 ### `npm start`